davidegaspar/davidegaspar/RESUME.md

 Responsible for providing **migration paths** to engineering teams to move their applications and data from multiple legacy systems into the new platform, as well as reviewing their architecture reviews and recommending a migration plan.

-Frequent presenter at Global Engineering meeting, demoing new features of the platform, increasing awareness, Q&A and gathering feedback to improve the platform.
+Frequent presenter at Global Engineering meeting, demoing new features of the platform, increasing awareness, answering questions and gathering feedback to improve the platform.

 ### Labs @ CondeNast